m1010j/async-explorations-writeup/README.md

 ![Linux Firefox Chromium sync and async without Worker result][linux-firefox-chromium-sync-and-async-without-worker]

-This difference is particularly significant for `async` in Chromium-based browsers: On the 12-core Dell machine `asyncFib(30)` took on average 4.3 seconds without a Web Worker and 9.3 seconds with a Web Worker.
+This difference is particularly significant for `async` in Chromium-based browsers: On the 12-core Dell machine running Ubuntu, `asyncFib(30)` took on average 4.3 seconds without a Web Worker and 9.3 seconds with a Web Worker.

 ### What about subworkers?

 Despite this performance hit, it might be wondered whether we should use Web Workers all the way, by having Web Workers spawn subworkers for the recursive call of the Fibonacci function.
 (Note that Chromium-based browsers require a [polyfill][subworkers] for subworker functionality.)

 Unfortunately, there's no way to await a message from a Web Worker.
 The Web Worker API only provides us with an `onmessage` event that triggers a callback _whenever_ the Web Worker posts a message.
 It is thus not possible to implement Fibonacci where the recursive calls spawn subworkers.
-The same is true for the brand new [`worker` module][node-worker-threads] in Node.js.
+The same is true for the experimental [`worker` module][node-worker-threads] in Node.js.
+(More on the `worker` module in a bit.)

 ### Assorted observations